ndkgit339/FastSpeech2-filled_pause_speech_synthesis/README.md

 ## Requirements

 You can install the Python requirements with

 ```
 pip install -r requirements.txt
 ```

 Our recommendation of the Python version is ``3.8``.

 ## Preparation

 ### BERT

 Install BERT model to the directory ``./bert/`` from [here](https://nlp.ist.i.kyoto-u.ac.jp/?ku_bert_japanese).
 We use pytorch-pretrained-BERT with LARGE WWM version.

 ## Synthesize speech with filled pauses

-This consists of two processes: prediction and synthesis.
+This consists of two processes: filled pause prediction and speech synthesis.

+### Step 0: Preparation

+First of all, prepare filled pause prediction model and speech synthesis model.
+You can train a prediction model in [filledpause_prediction_group](https://github.com/ndkgit339/filledpause_prediction_group) and a speech synthesis model by using the script described below.
+Put the prediction model in ``./xxx`` and the speech synthesis model in ``./xxx``.
+You can see examples there.

 ### Step 1: Prediction

 1. First, prepare a file of the utterance list.
 You can see an example of that in ``./predict_preprocessed_data/example``.
 2. Next, run the script of preprocess for filled pause prediction.
 This follows the setting written in ``./config_predict/preprocess.yaml``.
 Change the setting accordingly.

 ```
 python predict_preprocess.py
 ```

-2. Next, run the script of filled pause prediction.
+3. Next, run the script of filled pause prediction.
 This follows the setting written in ``./config_predict/predict.yaml``.
 Change the setting accordingly.

 ```
 python predict_fp.py
 ```

-3. Finally, run the script of postprocess as the preparation for the next synthesis step.
+4. Finally, run the script of postprocess as the preparation for the next synthesis step.
 This follows the setting written in ``./config_predict/postprocess.yaml``.
 Change the setting accordingly.

 ```
 python predict_postprocess.py
 ```